triaxia/ExcelMVC/README.md

 Simply download the ExcelMvc source code and follow the Sample solution to get your ExcelMvc development started.

- More documentation will be included in the Sample solution.
+More documentation can be found within the Sample solution.